SQream/sqream_docs/reference/cli/sqream_sql.rst

 .. code-block:: console

-   $ ClientCmd --port=5000 --username=jdoe -d master -f sql_script.sql --results-only
+   $ sqream sql --port=5000 --username=jdoe -d master -f sql_script.sql --results-only

 .. tip:: Output can be saved to a file by using redirection (``>``).